tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 2. Have one Response.status property, containing a string constant that MUST be one of the local names of one of the named individuals in bdqffdq with a type bdqffdq:ResponseStatus ( "INTERNAL_PREREQUISITES_NOT_MET", "EXTERNAL_PREREQUISITES_NOT_MET", "NOT_AMENDED", "AMENDED", "FILLED_IN", or "RUN_HAS_RESULT").
 3. Have one Response.result property.
   - If the Response.status is "RUN_HAS_RESULT" then the value of the Response.result property MUST be a string constant that is one of the local names of one of the named individuals of type bdqffdq:ResponseResult ("COMPLETE", "COMPLIANT", "IS_ISSUE", "NOT_COMPLETE", "NOT_COMPLIANT", "NOT_ISSUE", or "POTENTIAL_ISSUE").
   -  If the Response.status is one of  "AMENDED" or "FILLED_IN" then the value of the Response.result property MUST be structured data presenting the result of the Amendment.
-The string in the Response.result SHOULD be a json list of key:value pairs, where the keys are specific information elements (e.g., dwc:eventDate), and the values are the new values proposed by the amendment.
+The string in the Response.result SHOULD be a JSON list of key:value pairs, where the keys are specific information elements (e.g., dwc:eventDate), and the values are the new values proposed by the amendment.
   - If the Response.status is one of "INTERNAL_PREREQUISITES_NOT_MET", "EXTERNAL_PREREQUISITES_NOT_MET", or "NOT_AMENDED", then the Response.result MUST be empty or null.
 4. Have one Response.comment property.
 This Response.comment must provide a human readable text explanation of why the conclusion expressed in the assertion was reached.
 Internationalization of the Response.comment MAY be provided, nothing in this section should be taken as a constraint on how that may be accomplished.
 5. A Response.qualifier property may be included.